The Main Parts of a Garage Door System

 Step 5: Rollers Move Along the Tracks

-As the garage door opens and closes, rollers and tracks play a crucial role in controlling its movement.
-Mounted along both sides of the garage, metal tracks provide a fixed path while rollers help guide the heavy door as it travels.
-Together, they ensure the door moves smoothly, stays balanced, and transitions safely between positions without slipping or jamming.
+As the garage door opens and closes the rollers and tracks play a role in controlling its movement.
+The tracks provide a path for the door to follow.
+The rollers help guide the door as it moves.

-Move smoothly: Rollers reduce friction as the door travels along the tracks, allowing steady and controlled movement.
-Worn or damaged rollers can cause shaking, grinding noises, or jerky motion that puts extra stress on the entire system.
+Move smoothly: Rollers reduce friction as the door travels along the tracks, allow steady and controlled movement.
+Worn or damaged rollers can cause shake, grinding type noises, or jerky motion that puts extra stress on the entire system.

-Stay aligned: Properly functioning rollers keep the garage door centered within the tracks.
-This alignment prevents the door from rubbing against the frame, popping off track, or becoming uneven, which could lead to safety risks or mechanical failure.
+Stay aligned: Properly function rollers keep the garage door centered within the tracks.
+This alignment prevents the door from rubbing against the frame, popping off track, or become uneven, which could lead to safety risks or mechanical failure.

 Transition from vertical to horizontal: As the door opens, rollers help guide it smoothly from the vertical position to the horizontal position near the ceiling.
 This transition requires precise alignment to prevent binding, sticking, or sudden movement.